 |1 year||5 years||1 year||5 years|

-* If you only drive a large passenger vehicle, the police check is done once every five years.
+* Drivers of only large passenger service vehicles pay the vetting fee once every five years.

 Use our online tracking tool(external link) to view your application status: